Summary tables for APA-style reporting

 Source:vignettes/summary-tables-reporting.Rmd

-main interface: choose variables with select, optionally
+choose variables with select, optionally split the table

 Choose the right function